evantbyrne/terrarium/README.md

 # Terrarium

-Mutexed state management for CI and other ephemeral filesystems.
+Mutexed file sync backed by S3.
+Designed for painless state management in CI or other ephemeral filesystems.

 ## Usage